simao-ferreira/markdown-resume/README.md

 Junior Software Engineer @ _Zooplus, Munich_

-**Project:** Internal products for order management and accounting
+**Project:** Accounting product, involving booking and reporting

+- Implementation of new functionalities and revolving code
+- reporting project
+- Maintenance, monitoring and fixes for legacy and other existent systems.

-- Design, implement and maintain services using event driven approach
+for feature implementation using event driven approach

 **Technologies:** Mainly Java 8, Java 11, Kotlin, Spring, Spock, Gradle and AWS